Rubyng7/Hannah-Olukotun---Palmora-Group-HR-Analysis-/README.md

 ### Result/Findings

-- Gender Imbalance: A significant gender imbalance was identified in leadership roles, with males occupying over 70% of managerial positions.
+- Gender Imbalance: Gender imbalance was identified in the departments and regions, with males domininating most of the departments and regions.

-- Pay Disparity: Male employees tend to have higher average salaries, especially in technical and management departments.
+- Pay Disparity: Male employees tend to have higher average salaries, in the regions.

-- Promotion Bias: Promotion trends favored male employees, particularly in the last three years.

-- Attrition Patterns: Female employees showed a higher rate of exit within their first two years, suggesting potential onboarding or inclusion issues.
+- Rating Bias: Females had better performance rating than males but paid less.

+- Both Male and Female Employees were paid almost equal bonus amount.

 ### Recommendations

-- Implement gender-focused leadership development programs.
+- Implement gender-focused programs.

-- Standardize promotion criteria and conduct blind reviews where possible.
+- Standardize recruitment for both gender

 - Establish transparent salary bands and conduct regular pay audits.

-- Improve onboarding processes and conduct exit interviews to gather qualitative data from departing employees.

 ### Limitations